MenaceSan/DotStd/ReadMe.md

 A collection of useful utility functions and classes c# .NET standard

-util code that can be used for .NET Framework or .NET core.
+util code that can be used for .NET Framework or .NET Core.

 watch out for #if for stuff that needs fixing.